bchugg/stat-map/empirical risk minimization.md

 where $\wh{R}_n(f)$ is the empirical risk (see [[statistical decision theory]]).

 You can prove bounds on the performance of ERM compared to the best classifier in $\calF$ via [[PAC learning]] or [[PAC-Bayes]] bounds, though the former is more common.
 Note that because $\wh{f}$ is data-driven, one apply usual [[concentration inequalities]] to argue about $|\wh{R}_n(f) - R(f)|$.
 One needs to use different machinery, such as eg [[uniform convergence bounds]].

+# Reading
+- [Learning without concentration](https://dl.acm.org/doi/pdf/10.1145/2699439) by Mendelson.
+Provides bounds on the error of ERM in heavy-tailed settings.